OmegaMars/Graph/README.md

 # Graph

-A Wwork in progress collection of algorithms for computations on graphs.
+A work in progress collection of algorithms for computations on graphs.